kinode-dao/kinode-book/src/processes.md

 If process B does not attach a new `lazy_load_blob` to that inheriting message, the original blob from process A will be attached and accessible to C.

 For example, consider again the file-transfer process discussed [above](#awaiting-a-response).
-Say one node, `send.uq`, is transferring a file to another node, `recv.uq`.
+Say one node, `send.nec`, is transferring a file to another node, `recv.nec`.
 The process of sending a file chunk will look something like:
-1. `recv.uq` sends a request for chunk N
+1. `recv.nec` sends a request for chunk N
-2. `send.uq` receives the request and itself makes a request to the filesystem for the piece of the file
+2. `send.nec` receives the request and itself makes a request to the filesystem for the piece of the file
-3. `send.uq` receives a response from the filesystem with the piece of the file in the `lazy_load_blob`;
+3. `send.nec` receives a response from the filesystem with the piece of the file in the `lazy_load_blob`;
-   `send.uq` sends a response that inherits the blob back to `recv.uq` without itself having to load the blob, saving the compute and IO required to move the blob across the Wasm boundary.
+   `send.nec` sends a response that inherits the blob back to `recv.nec` without itself having to load the blob, saving the compute and IO required to move the blob across the Wasm boundary.

 This is the second functionality of inheritance; the first is discussed above: [eliminating the need for bucket-brigading of responses](#inheriting-a-response).